 How the rate hike can affect agency values under EBITDA multiple

-Let’s examine the two most active types of acquirers in the home health and hospice space: private equity groups and public companies.
+Let’s examine the two most active types of acquirers for private home health, home care and hospice companies -- private equity groups and public companies.

 Private equity groups implement various strategies to create value for their investors, but acquiring an agency using debt leverage is one of the more commonly used methods for stoking returns.
 Historically around 30-60% of funding for platform acquisitions has come from debt.

 When rates rise, the borrowing costs for private equity firms increase, lowering returns, if all else remains static.
 Since lower ROI is not in the private equity playbook, something has to give, and it’s usually purchase price.

 Public companies, meanwhile, are under the market's microscope, with many parties publicly judging their acquisitions for the investment community.
 When an acquisition is completed, Wall Street analysts determine if the transaction is accretive or dilutive.
 An accretive transaction will increase the acquiring company's earnings per share, while a dilutive company will decrease the acquiring company's earnings per share.